House panel highlights risks over nuclear-storage stalemate

 During the hearing, Democratic Rep. Mike Levin, whose 49th District includes the plant site, urged federal regulators to increase oversight at San Onofre, which received approval in 2015 to move tons of highly radioactive fuel from storage pools into steel canisters sheathed by concrete.

-Those transfers were halted about a year ago after a 50-ton canister of spent fuel was left hanging and at risk of being dropped rather than lowered 18 feet into a storage vault.
+Those transfers were halted about a year ago after a 50-ton canister of spent fuel was left hanging and at risk of being dropped rather than lowered 18 feet (5.5 meters) into a storage vault.
 Federal regulators later fined plant operator Southern California Edison $116,000.

 Levin has asked the Nuclear Regulatory Commission to appoint a full-time inspector at the plant, which is no longer producing power.
 NRC Administrator Scott Morris told the panel it would take a change in policy by the commission.